smus-test/aiops-test/README.md

    - **Value**: `true`
 4. **Click "Add variable"**

-**Note**: By default, pipeline execution is disabled to prevent failures when Glue configuration is not yet updated.
+> **Note:** By default, pipeline execution is disabled to prevent failures when Glue configuration is not yet updated.
 This variable must be set to `true` to enable the SageMaker pipeline execution.

 ## 8. Build and Model Creation Process